 Fishing opportunities for the keen angler are among the principle drawcards of The Sanctuary.

 The deep sea waters adjacent to The Sanctuary are world-renowned fishing grounds for the competitive and recreational deep-sea fisherman, offering a wide variety of trophy species in veritable abundance.
 The Sanctuary’s proximity to these waters affords matchless access for the keen fisherman, who can have lines in the water within as little as half an hour of leaving the comfort of home.

 The Sanctuary boasts excellent conditions for all types of sailing with wide expanses of water at high tide, deep channels and moderate to strong winds.

 Glassy calm open expanses of water offer perfect conditions for water-skiing, wakeboarding and tubing, as well as quieter pastimes such as canoeing and SUP-boarding, or simply wallowing in the warm, shallow waters.

-The Sanctuary is a twitcher’s paradise with nearly 300 recorded species to seek out.
+The Sanctuary is a twitcher’s paradise with over 300 recorded species to seek out.
 With such a light footprint birdwatching enthuasiasts are assured of quiet and undisturbed birding experiences.

 Bush walks are a highlight of a visit, facilitated by the many game tracks that traverse the reserve.
 42 km’s of maintained, marked roads allow plenty of opportunity for languorous game drives.
 Exploring the interior of The Sanctuary affords visitors the privilege of experiencing the wide array of natural vegetation indigenous to the reserve.
 Game can be viewed at several lakes and or water holes and designated lookout points offer perfect locations for sundowners and birdwatching.